mozilla-services/socorro/docs/howto.rst

 ..
 Warning::

-   If you're reprocessing more than 10,000 crashes, make sure to specify the ``--sleep`` argument and use a value like 10 seconds.
+   If you're reprocessing more than 10,000 crashes, make sure to add a sleep argument of 10 seconds (``--sleep 10``).
 This will slow down adding items to the reprocessing queue such that the rate of crashes being added is roughly the rate of crashes being processed.
 Otherwise, you'll exceed our alert triggers for queue sizes and it'll page people.

 ..
 Warning::